East Coast Expressway: Phase 1 (Pahang): Karak–Jabur

 The length of this segment is 174 km and runs from Kuala Lumpur–Karak Expressway through Lanchang, Mentakab, Temerloh, Chenor, Maran, Kuantan and ends at the Pahang–Terengganu border near Jabur.
-The turnkey contract was awarded to MTD Capital Bhd.
+The turnkey contract was awarded to MTD Capital.

 Administratively, the Gombak–Karak stretch is part of LPT Phase 1, being managed by the same concessionaire and sharing the same route number, E8.
 The Gombak–Karak stretch also forms part of Highway 2.

 Though the expressway begins in Gombak, the zeroth kilometer is not there; instead it is located at the intersection of Jalan Pahang (part of Highway 2) and Jalan Tun Razak, near the Kuala Lumpur Hospital, and counted along Jalan Pahang and Jalan Gombak.
 The Gombak toll plaza is located at the 19th kilometer, close to the International Islamic University Malaysia.
 The Karak Expressway is almost parallel to the old Gombak–Bentong road 68, crossing some villages in the Gombak constituency, before crossing the Selangor–Pahang border at the Genting Sempah Tunnel.
 Exits to Genting Highlands are built at both ends of the tunnel.
 There is a rest stop with a McDonald's outlet just after the eastern end of the tunnel.

 The ECE continues its parallel arrangement with Route 68 until the Bentong West toll plaza, where Route 68 veers towards north, merging into Highway 8 in Bentong town.
 The Karak Expressway continues for another 50 km until the Karak toll plaza, where it ceases to be concurrent with Highway 2.
 Highway 9 also begins near there, connecting Karak all the way to Kuala Pilah and Tampin in Negeri Sembilan.

 While the Gombak–Karak stretch uses an open toll collection system, with toll plazas at Gombak and Bentong, the Karak toll plaza is the beginning of the closed access system.
 Motorists are required to sign-in using Touch 'n Go cards or SmartTAG (transit tickets for cash transactions are no longer accepted starting August 2017).
 Motorists which leave the expressway sign out at the desired toll plaza and will be charged according to distance and type of vehicle.

 Just after the Temerloh exit, spanning the Pahang River is a bridge, designed with elephant tusk motifs, in a nod to the emblem of Pahang.
 The expressway continues to Maran, Gambang and then the state capital Kuantan.
 The Sungai Lembing road 231 connects Exit 833 of the expressway to downtown Kuantan.
 Further north, just after crossing the border into Terengganu, there is the Gebeng Bypass 101 which serves as a shortcut to Kuantan Port.
 The first phase of the expressway ends at Jabur, at the Pahang–Terengganu border, which also serves as the Limit of Maintenance Responsibility for ANIH Berhad.
 Beyond Jabor, PLUS takes over.